JuliaExtremes/IDFDataCanada.jl/README.md

 ## Overview

 Intensity-Duration-Frequency (IDF) data from Engineering Climate Datasets of Environment and Climate Change Canada (ECCC) are available for download in .txt format, a format that can be less convinient to use.
-IDF.jl offers methods to get ECCC IDF data in NetCDF (.nc) or CSV (.csv) format automatically from the .txt files from ECCC Client Climate server.
+IDFDataCanada.jl offers methods to get ECCC IDF data in NetCDF (.nc) or CSV (.csv) format automatically from the .txt files from ECCC's [Google Drive](https://drive.google.com/open?id=1VsJnWGfz2NTzT4orgTH1RL3yzZcrdYTC).

 ## Required dependencies